ndiayesamba1996/restyled.io/Configuring-Restyled.md

 The restyling process can be configured by committing a YAML file named `.restyled.yaml` at the root of your repository.
 The contents of that file are documented here.
 The current default configuration is available [here](https://github.com/restyled-io/restyler/blob/master/config/default.yaml).
 Any differences or additional notes in that source file take precedence over what's described in this wiki page.

 The `.restyled.yaml` **in the branch being Restyled** is what is used.
-If you make a configuration change on another branch (e.g. `master`), you will need to bring that change into any open Pull Requests (e.g. rebase) before Restyled will see it there.
+If you make a configuration change on another branch (e.g. `main`), you will need to bring that change into any open Pull Requests (e.g. rebase) before Restyled will see it there.

 ## General notes